nokiroki/recsys-evaluation-of-dozens-datasets/README.md

 3. Launch the `docker_scripts/launch_container`.
 4. Now you can simply attach to the running container and launch any experiment you want.

-## Run the experiments
+## Run the models

-To set up the parameters of your experiment, one should modify the YAML configuration files located in the `config` folder.
+To set up the parameters of your model, one should modify the YAML configuration files located in the `config` folder.
 Each file corresponds to a single module, such as a dataset, library, or model.
 You can explore these files for more details.
-To run experiments, use the following command:
+To run fitting process, use the following command:

 ```
 python main.py
 ```

-Additionally, you can use [Hydra](https://hydra.cc/docs/intro/) notation to modify parameters in the console (for example, running multiple experiments).
+Additionally, you can use [Hydra](https://hydra.cc/docs/intro/) notation to modify parameters in the console (for example, running multiple models).

 ## Supported models